despresc/pandoc-metaparsing/README.md

 `Expectation` fields of errors are combined when possible.

-The field parsing functions like `field k` and `(k .!)` automatically catch errors thrown by their parsers and wrap them in a `MetaWhenParseError ("field "
+The field parsing functions like `field k` and `(k .!)` automatically catch errors thrown by their parsers and wrap them in `MetaWhenParseError ("field " <>
-<> k)`.
+k)`.
 This adds simple positional information to errors.
-There are also the
-`objectNamed :: FromObject a => String -> ParseValue a` and `withObjectName ::
+There are also the `objectNamed :: FromObject a => String -> ParseValue a` and `withObjectName ::
 String -> ParseObject a -> ParseObject a` functions that take their string argument `s` and wrap thrown errors from their parsers in `MetaWhenParseError